Economy of Africa: Colonialism

 Africa's relative poverty predates colonialism.
 Jared Diamond argues in Guns, Germs, and Steel that Africa has always been poor due to a number of ecological factors affecting historical development.
-These factors include low population density, lack of domesticated livestock and plants and the north–south orientation of Africa's geography.
+These factors include low population density, the tsetse fly, malaria, lack of navigable rivers, and the north–south orientation of Africa's geography.
 However Diamond's theories have been criticized by some including James Morris Blaut as a form of environmental determinism.
 Historian John K. Thornton argues that sub-Saharan Africa was relatively wealthy and technologically advanced until at least the seventeenth century.
 Some scholars who believe that Africa was generally poorer than the rest of the world throughout its history make exceptions for certain parts of Africa.
 Acemoglue and Robinson, for example, argue that most of Africa has always been relatively poor, but "Aksum, Ghana, Songhay, Mali, [and] Great Zimbabwe ... were probably as developed as their contemporaries anywhere in the world."
 A number of people including Rodney and Joseph E. Inikori have argued that the poverty of Africa at the onset of the colonial period was principally due to the demographic loss associated with the slave trade as well as other related societal shifts.
 Others such as J. D. Fage and David Eltis have rejected this view.

 Language diversity

 African countries suffer from communication difficulties caused by language diversity.
 Greenberg's diversity index is the chance that two randomly selected people would have different mother tongues.
 Out of the most diverse 25 countries according to this index, 18 (72%) are African.
 This includes 12 countries for which Greenberg's diversity index exceeds 0.9, meaning that a pair of randomly selected people will have less than 10% chance of having the same mother tongue.
-However, the primary language of government, political debate, academic discourse, and administration is often the language of the former colonial powers; English, French, or Portuguese.
+In addition, the primary language of government, political debate, academic discourse, and administration is often the language of the former colonial powers, English, French, Arabic, or Portuguese, which many do not speak.